onqtam/headjack/docs/quotes_and_notes/PAPER_QUOTES.md

+THIS PAPER "The collective intelligence of evolution and development" I've also quoted elsewhere!

 > "For an intelligence to belong properly to a collective, it must arise not from the cleverness of its members but from having the right kind of functional relationships between them.
 >